opendroid/jfk-files/README.md

 3. ChatGPT for general coding assistance.

 ## Plan

+1. Download the files from the web page.
+2. Process the images using OCR
+3. Improce the OCR using LLMs
+4. Check the results using LLMs
+5. Save the results

+### Download the files
+The `data_prep` contains utilities to extract the filenames from webspage and download the files.

 1. Manually download the webpage from [URL](https://www.archives.gov/research/jfk/release-2025).
 Make sure to select "All" entries in the dropdown.
 2. Saved the webpage as `./data/jfk_files_20250318.html`.
 3. `extract_filenames.py`: parses the webpage to find the links to the files.